 My primary research focus is to develop reliable theory to understand the drivers of biological diversity at different spatiotemporal scales.
-This research aims at bridging the gap between theoretical and applied ecology, and uses tools from disciplines beyond ecology, such as statistical physics and applied mathematics.
-During my career, I have specialized in building models of different complexity to describe ecological systems and to work in close collaboration with empiricists to test these models against data.
+This research uses tools from disciplines such as statistical physics and applied mathematics.
+During my career, I have specialized in building models of different complexity to describe biological systems and to work in close collaboration with empiricists to test these models against data.
 I have worked with a variety of taxa, from terrestrial and aquatic systems, in both field and laboratory experiments.
-I am currently interested in understanding integrative approaches to ecology, which bring together different disciplinary perspectives, including mathematical, natural and social sciences.
+I am currently working on the development of integrative approaches to ecology and evolutionary biology, which bring together different disciplinary perspectives, including mathematical, natural and social sciences.